openoms/lightning-node-management/node-types/nodetype.merchant.md

 # Merchant

-Aimed for receiving payments.
+Aimed for receiving payments, focuses on inbound liqudity

 ## Capital requirement
 * minimal to buy incoming channels
 * temporarily high to create incoming capacity from channels opened

 ## Channels and peers
 * few \(2-3\) channels with well connected and capitalized nodes
 * connect to nodes on the [Bos list](../advanced-tools/bosscore.md)
-* see existing fee settings on [1ml.com](https://github.com/openoms/lightning-node-management/tree/371ad98f9d3c242112561305aca62c4718e9ad1e/https/1ml.com)
+* see existing fee settings on [Amboss](https://amboss.space/) / [1ml.com](https://1ml.com/)
 * Check node stability on [Lightning Web](https://terminal.lightning.engineering)

 ## Liquidity
 * mostly remote

 ## Uptime
 * high, but not perfect
 * unavailability affects sales

 ## Management
 * [Loop out](https://github.com/lightninglabs/loop#lightning-loop) \([Autoloop](https://docs.lightning.engineering/advanced-best-practices/advanced-best-practices-overview/autoloop)\) to empty existing channels
 * Close and Reopen when channels are filled up
   * a channel open \(and close\) is not more expensive than using Loop given :
     * have onchain liquidity for more channels \(or splice in in the future\) or
     * can afford the channel downtime between peers to close and reopen
 * Buy further [inbound liquidity](../createinboundliquidity.md)
-* Use liqudit ads to buy inbound
+* Use liquidity ads to buy inbound
 * Try Amboss Magma
 * Place bids on [Lightning Pool](../advanced-tools/pool.md)
 * Advertise to receive inbound